Ebola in Liberia

 Exit Screening in Liberia

-Travelers leaving Liberia are being screened at airports before departure.
+Travelers leaving Liberia are being screened at the airport before departure.
 You should be prepared for airport screeners to check your temperature and look for signs and symptoms of illness when you leave the country.
 They may also ask you questions about your time in Liberia.

 During those 21 days, if you develop a fever (100.4°F / 38°C or above) or other symptoms such as severe headache, fatigue (feeling very tired), muscle pain, vomiting, diarrhea, stomach pain, or unexplained bleeding or bruising, contact your state or local health department.
 By doing so, you can receive any needed medical care quickly.